renesas/ble-sdk10-da1470x-examples/clocks_demo/README.md

 Requirements
 -----------------------------------------
 - Dialog DA1470x Development Board
+- This software example has been tested with SDK10.3.1.22.35

 - UART terminal with the following settings is needed to observe the logs.

 | Setting      | Value   |